YahiaAngelo/Film-Simulator/README.md

 ## Features
 - Apply film-like LUTs to any image.
+- Apply image adjustments like brightness, contrast, saturation, and more.
 - Simple and intuitive UI built with Compose UI and Material3.
 - Cross-platform functionality on both Android and iOS devices.